Speak to a local memory care advisor 24/7: (888) 595-9951

 Summit Place Of Daniel Island

-Summit Place Of Daniel Island specializes in providing memory care services in Berkeley county, South Carolina.
+Summit Place Of Daniel Island excels at providing memory care in Berkeley county, South Carolina.
 It can accommodate a maximum of 80 dementia residents.
-Summit Place Of Daniel Island offers luxury amenities that include management of medication, dressing and grooming assistance and brain games to any seniors who reside in Daniel Island, SC and nearby areas.
+Summit Place Of Daniel Island provides luxury amenities that include individual care plans, caregiving staff trained specifically for dementia and brain health activities to any dementia sufferers who reside in Daniel Island, SC and nearby areas.
 Summit Place Of Daniel Island is located at 320 Seven Farms Dr, 29492 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.

 Pruitthealth - Moncks Corner